james-wallis/wallisconsultancy/_pages/dynamic/mediation.md

 Workplace Mediation can help settle conflict between staff and between staff and management or within management.

-Neighbourhood Mediation is helpful when neighbours or groups within a community are not able agree on an issue.
+Mediation is helpful when Neighbours or Groups within a community are not able agree on an issue.
 Its use can stop matters getting out of control.

 Family mediation can help you and your ex to work out an agreement about issues such as arrangements for children after you break up, child maintenance payments or a financial settlement.